Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

     Function to be added

 ### `Event_Remove`
-Removes a function from the event's call list.
+Removes the event handler `function` from the event.
 ```dae
 func void Event_Remove(var int event, var func function)
 ```